fabiangreffrath/woof/README.md

 To achieve this goal, this source port is less strict regarding its faithfulness to the original MBF.
 It is focused on quality-of-life enhancements, bug fixes and compatibility improvements.
 However, all changes have been introduced in good faith that they are in line with the original author's intentions and even for the trained eye, this source port should be hard to distinguish from the original MBF.

+In summary, this project's goal is to forward-port MBF.EXE from DOS to year 2020 and remove all the stumblings blocks on the way.

 ## What's with the name?

 If you turn the [Doom logo upside down](https://www.reddit.com/r/Doom/comments/8476cr/i_would_so_olay_wood/) it reads "Wood" - which would be a pretty stupid name for a source port.
 "Woof" is just as stupid a name for a source port, but at least it contains a reference to dogs - and dogs are the Marine's Best Friend. ;-)